Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Model and formalism

-As shown in Fig.~\ref{fig:sche}(a), the device under study consists of two spin qubits, $A$ and $B$, separated by a distance $2R$, and a mediating environment.
-This environment indicated in Fig. ~\ref{fig:sche}(c), comprises $C$ and $e$, where $C$ denotes a central spin \textit{qudit} (a $d$ -level spin-$\vec{S}^{C}$ quantum system) that polarizes the itinerant-electron Fermi sea $e$, generating a spin-density imbalance whose sign oscillates with distance (a hallmark of the RKKY interaction).
-We examine the entanglement between the two qubits that interact through this environment-mediated exchange.
-Coupling to the environment can be achieved in two ways: either by embedding or doping the qubits into a host three-dimensional (3D) material, as shown in Figs. \ref{fig:sche}(a) and \ref {fig:sche}(b), or by placing the qubits on a conducting substrate that hosts itinerant two-dimensional (2D) electrons with spin-density oscillations (see the inset in Fig. \ref{fig:sche}), thereby exploiting proximity effects.
+As illustrated in Fig.~\ref{fig:sche}(a), the proposed device consists of two spin qubits, $A$ and $B$, separated by a distance $2R$, and a mediating environment.
+This environment comprises a central spin qudit $C$ (a $d$ -level spin-$\vec{S}^{C}$ quantum system with spin $\vec{S}^{C}$) and the itinerant electrons of a 2DEG, denoted as $e$.
+The central spin polarizes the 2DEG, generating a spin-density imbalance whose sign oscillates with distance---a hallmark of the RKKY interaction.
+We examine the entanglement between the two qubits mediated by this exchange.
+Coupling to the environment can be realized via two schemes: (\textit{i}) suspended qubits interacting with local electron spins in the 2DEG via proximity effects [Fig. \ref{fig:sche}(a)], or (ii) stationary qubits confined by QDs in the 2DEG [Fig. \ref{fig:sche}(b)].
+Since both schemes generate equivalent sign-alternating exchange (the latter via dynamical gate voltages~\cite {Leon2019,Mousavi2021,Tran2024}), we will focus our analysis on the case of suspended qubits.